Prataparudra: Subjugation of Ambadeva and his allies

 In 1291–92 (Shaka 1213), Prataparudra sent an army to Tripurantakam.
 The army was led by Manuma Gannaya (son of Kolani Soma-mantri), and Annayadeva (Prataparudra's cousin and son of Induluri Peda Gannaya-mantri).
 Epigraphic evidence suggests that as a result of this attack, Ambadeva had to retreat southwards to the Mulikinadu region: his last inscription at Tripurantakam is dated Shaka 1213, and an inscription of Induluri Annayadeva is dated two months later in the same year.
-The Kayasthas seem to have ruled Mulikanadu independently for next few years, as the inscriptions of Ambadeva's son Tripurari II do not mention Prataparudra as his overlord.
+The Kayasthas seem to have ruled Mulikanadu independently for the next few years, as the inscriptions of Ambadeva's son Tripurari II do not mention Prataparudra as his overlord.
 In 1309, Prataparudra sent an expedition to Mulikinadu, which resulted in the end of the Kayastha rule.
 The region was annexed to the Kakatiya kingdom, and Somaya Nayaka was made its governor.

 Prataparudra also sent an expedition against the Yadavas (Seunas), who had supported Ambadeva.
 The Telugu Chola Manuma Gandagopala (not to be confused with Manuma Gandagopala of Nellore) participated in this expedition.
 His Narasaraopet inscription calls him "the wild fire to the bamboo-like army of the Seunas".
 The 1294 Raichur Fort inscription of the Kakatiya feudatory Gona Vithala states that Vithala captured the Adavani and Tumbala forts in the present-day Bellary district, and Manuva and Haluva in the Raichur Doab.
 Finally, he took control of the city of Raichur, where he erected strong fortifications to protect the city.

 Meanwhile, Raja-Gandagopala betrayed Prataparudra, and formed an alliance with the Pandyas.
 To punish him, Prataparudra sent a second expedition to Nellore, led by the Telugu Chola chief Manuma Gandagopala.
 The Kakatiya army won the ensuing battle: a 1297–98 (Shaka 1219) inscription of Manuma states that he drank "the ocean of the Dravida (Pandya) army" like a massive fire.